cesarvr/blog/content/post/rust-performance.md

 ```

-Now that was unexpected, my first instinctive reaction was to make I was using the correct flag ``release`` and ``opt-level=3``, but even if that’s the case this (Rust code) was running natively and this language is supposed to be C++ level of fast.
-So I started to search for inefficiencies in the code using the ancient [Drunk man anti-method](http://www.brendangregg.com/methodology.html) technique which obviously didn’t work, so I settled for the sane approach of running the code through a profiler called [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
+This is a surprising turn of events, here we can see the Rust version is ``2x`` slower than Javascript, How?
+My first reaction (in an act of self denial) was to check the compiler flags ``opt-level`` and after checking that was fine, which to be honest won’t make a difference, I started to look for inefficiencies in the code, first using the ancient [Drunk man anti-method](http://www.brendangregg.com/methodology.html) technique and when that didn’t work, I end up settling for a more scientific method of profiling my code with [perf](https://perf.wiki.kernel.org/index.php/Main_Page).

 ## Debugging
 ----

 Every time you are debugging a performance issues you might feel tempted to start adding your own function to calculate the duration of suspicious section of code (like I used to do, in the past).
-[Perf](http://www.brendangregg.com/perf.html) does this for you by taking various approaches such as listening CPU/Kernel [performance events](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/developer_guide/perf) while your process is running.
-This makes perf the tool of choice to debug performance issues.
-Let’s see how it works.
+[Perf](http://www.brendangregg.com/perf.html) does this for you by taking various approaches such as listening to CPU/Kernel [performance events](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/developer_guide/perf) metrics emitted by the system in reaction of your process while running.
+Things like this makes perf the tool of choice to debug performance issues, so let’s see how it works.

 ### Debugging Symbols

 Before we start we need to enable the [debugging symbols](http://carol-nichols.com/2015/12/09/rust-profiling-on-osx-cpu-time/) on the Rust compiler, this will make ``perf`` reports more informative.
-To enable this just add ``debug=true`` to the ``Cargo.toml``:
+To enable this add ``debug=true`` to the ``Cargo.toml``:

 ```toml
 [profile.release]